Gordon Hayward NBA Preview vs. the Wizards

 Wizards 2022-23 Defensive Insights

-- The Wizards were 17th in the league last year, allowing 114.4 points per game.
+- On defense the Wizards gave up 114.4 points per contest last season, 17th in the NBA.

-- On the boards, the Wizards conceded 43.0 rebounds per contest last season, 12th in the NBA in that category.
+- On the glass, the Wizards conceded 43 rebounds per contest last year, 12th in the league in that category.

-- Allowing an average of 24.8 assists last year, the Wizards were the seventh-ranked squad in the league.
+- In terms of assists, the Wizards conceded 24.8 per game last year, ranking them seventh in the NBA.

-- Looking at three-point defense, the Wizards were ninth in the NBA last year, allowing 12.0 makes per game.
+- Looking at three-point defense, the Wizards were ninth in the league last year, allowing 12 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!